Beannachtaí ó Éirinn!(Greetings from Ireland),

-Dominating the skyline in this gorgeous county are the majestic Comeragh Mountains.
+Dominating the skyline in this gorgeous county is the majestic Comeragh Mountains.
 There’s lots of mountain treks to enjoy here but my favorite is the Mahon Falls walk.
 The falls tumble from the highest point of the mountain range and to see them at their most impressive, it’s best to go for your walk after a heavy rainfall-and let’s face it, the chances of that in Ireland are particularly high!

 4. Lismore Castle